Partially smoothed information measures: Operational Examples

-and choosing $\log|Z|=H_{\min}^{\eps-\delta,P}(X|\dot{B})_\rho-\log\frac{1}{\delta^4}$ leads to the claim.
 For the upper bound in Eq.~\eqref{eq:pa-qsi} we follow~\cite[Sect.~7.3.3]{mybook} but adapted to our partially smoothed conditional min-entropy.
 Namely, assume by contradiction that there exists a protocol which extracts $\ell>H_{\min}^{\eps,P}(X|\dot{B})_\rho$ bits of $\eps$-random and secret bits.
 Then, since applying a function on $X$ cannot increase the smooth conditional min-entropy (Lem.~\ref{lem:classical-function}) we have for all $s\in\cS$ that

 Hence, for all $\tilde{\rho}_{ZB}\in\cS_{\bullet}(ZB)$ with $P\left(\tilde{\rho}_{ZB},\rho^s_{ZB}\right)\leq\eps$ we have $H_{\min}(Z|B)_{\tilde{\rho}}<\ell$.
 This in turn implies

 which is in contradiction to Eq.~\eqref{eq:security-criterion} and thus concludes the proof.